Britain’s Telecom Shame

 🧵 The BT Broadband Lie

 If Vodafone is bad for mobile, BT is a disgrace for broadband.
-For five years, I’ve tried to upload high-quality YouTube videos — and if you live just outside a major city, forget it.
+For five years, I’ve tried to upload high-quality YouTube videos — and if you live just outside a major city (but not in a “rural” area), forget it.
 Advertised “superfast fibre”?
 Nowhere to be seen.
 Especially upload speeds: often slower than my mobile tether.

 Even now, there’s no fibre, no upgrades, no improvements.
 It’s as if BT still thinks we’re in the dial-up era.